-Carving Out Time for Doing the Things That Are Most Important
+Carving Out Time for the Most Important Things

-As parents our days can easily be filled to overflowing with all the tasks that are required to keep our families running: making meals, doing dishes, driving kids to activities, washing clothes and working.
-These are certainly not the most important things in our lives but they can quickly take over our most of our time.
+Being a parent means your days are filled to overflowing with all the tasks that are required to keep your family running: making meals, doing dishes, driving kids to activities, washing clothes and working.
+These daily duties can leave you with little time for doing fun things with your kids.

 It’s easy to say things like: